Sid and Nancy: Casting

 According to director Cox, he had originally considered Daniel Day-Lewis for the part of Sid Vicious; however, Cox offered Oldman the part of Vicious after seeing him play the lead role of Scopey in a 1984 production of Edward Bond's The Pope's Wedding.
 Oldman twice turned down the role before accepting it, because, in his own words: "I wasn't really that interested in Sid Vicious and the punk movement.
 I'd never followed it.
 It wasn't something that interested me.
 The script I felt was banal and 'who cares' and 'why bother' and all of that.
 And I was a little bit sort-of with my nose in the air and sort-of thinking 'well the theatre – so much more superior' and all of that."
-He reconsidered based on the salary and the urging of his agent.
-He lost weight to play the emaciated Vicious by eating nothing but "steamed fish and lots of melon", but was briefly hospitalized when he lost too much.
-Oldman later dismissed the performance, saying: "I don't think I played Sid Vicious very well".
+He reconsidered based on the salary and the urging of his agent. - "My agent at the time put a lot of pressure and bullied me into it", according to an Oldman interview, included in an early DVD version of the film.
+He lost weight to play the emaciated Vicious by eating nothing but "steamed fish and lots of melon", and was briefly hospitalised when he lost too much.
+Alex Cox stated, “Gary came from the same neighborhood as Sid, Bermondsey, and he had the same understanding and desire to escape, to create a new persona and life for himself.
+He was good to work with.
+It was one of his first films and he worked very hard.”
+Oldman later dismissed his performance, saying: "I don't think I played Sid Vicious very well".